monadicsystems/monadicsystems.github.io/post1.md

     else button_ [hxPatch_ $ "/contacts/" <> toText contact.id] "Archive"
 ```

-Now we can do the following
+Now we can do the following:

 ```haskell
 someContact :: Contact